krasnoff/video-frame-by-frame/README.md

 ![Video screenshot](/screenshot.png "Video screenshot")

 As you can see the frame forward and the frame backward appears on the bottom center of the screen.
-They appear only when the Video is paused.
+They appear only when the video is paused.